CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 For IT systems with microphone or camera, check whether access rights and owners are changed when accessing the device file.
 If this is the case, or if it is desired that each user can use a microphone or camera and not only be released by the IT operation in individual cases, the administrator must provide a command that

-* can only be activated if someone is logged on to the IT system,
+* can only be activated if someone is logged in to the IT system,
 * can only be activated by this user and
-* withdraws the access rights to the user after logging out.
+* removes the access permissions to the user after logging out.
 As long as access to the microphone or camera is not controlled by a secure command, it must be physically disconnected from the client or the client from the network.
 Clients with a built-in microphone or camera should be removed from the room during a face-to-face meeting, or at least turned off.
 For a laptop, any connections to communication networks that are not needed should be disconnected.
 In most cases, this is the easiest way to unplug the cable.

 #### SYS.2.1.M22 Log out after task completion [User]

 If an IT system or an IT application is used by several users and the individual users have different access rights to data or programs stored there, then the required protection can only be achieved by means of an access control if each user System or IT application logs off.
-If it is possible for a third party to continue working on one IT system or one IT application under the identity of another, then any sensible access control is impossible.
+If it is possible for a third party to continue working on an IT system or in an IT application under the identity of another, any meaningful access control is impossible.
 Therefore, all users must be obliged to log off from the IT system or the IT application after the task has been completed.
 For technical reasons (eg to close all open files), regulations should be made for logging out of IT systems and IT applications even if no access control is implemented.

 If it is foreseeable that only a brief interruption of the work is required, manual deactivation of the screen lock can be performed instead of logging off (see also SYS.2.1.M5 screen lock).
 In case of prolonged absence, the screen lock should be activated automatically.